 Your first step will be to decide where to place it.
 Choose a safe and legal location with a lot of foot traffic.
-LFL shares some great advice in this video on how to site and install your Little Free Library.
+Little Free Library shares some great advice in this video on how to site and install your Little Free Library.
 Choosing your steward or caretaker is also important to make sure your library stays clean and running smoothly for years to come.

 There aren’t any rules when it comes to the design of your Little Free Library other than that it needs to hold books.
-You can get as creative as you want when you build your own.
+You can get as creative as you want when you build your Little Free Library.
 Handmade ready-to-assemble kits or pre-built libraries are also available from the Little Free Library shop.

 To get the word out about your library and gain the support of your neighbors, LFL suggests sending out a press release and utilizing social media.
 You can also host a grand opening ceremony with a ribbon cutting to introduce your library to its new community.
 They even offer some promotional materials for stewards to help with marketing.